Payout & Taxes 🧾

 Tax Card

-You need to consider which tax card to choose, especially if you have multiple jobs.
+All you have to do is to consider which tax card to choose, especially if you have multiple jobs.

 It depends which one you earn the most from.
 If you get the most of your income from Wolt, then you should choose your Primary Tax Card (Hovedkort).
 And if you get the least amount of your income from Wolt, then choose Secondary Tax Card (Bikort)